 12 km from San Juan Chamula is Zinacantán famous for its embroidered shawls, the Zinacantecos show visitors the textiles and the way they make them, some offer some simple food such as the rich quesadillas, handmade tortillas with pomegranate dressing, brandy of cane "poch" the visits are free on the part of the zinacantecos that only wait for the visitor to make some purchases, it is the entry pass to a town rich in communication and culture.

 A series of waterfalls in a chilly way, with turquoise water and green vegetation.

 To get to the waterfalls you have to pay twice, the downtown area with craft shops and sweets, in the vicinity there are cabins for rent, it is an accessible place to visit any day of the year and at any time, it is a majestic spectacle of light and water.

-The city of Palenque in the splendour of the Mayan culture is an archaeological zone, in 1952 the renowned Pakal tomb was discovered, it has a museum where objects found in the archaeological zone can be found along the diverse explorations through time. , opens its doors to visitors from Tuesday to Sunday from 9:00 a.m. to 6:30 p.m.
+The city of Palenque in the splendor of the Mayan culture is an archaeological zone, in 1952 the renowned Pakal tomb was discovered, it has a museum where objects found in the archaeological zone can be found along with the diverse explorations through time. , opens its doors to visitors from Tuesday to Sunday from 9:00 a.m. to 6:30 p.m.

 Palenque was one of the most important metropolia of the Mayan world, between 600 and 900 AD. place of expression and great power because of the complexity of its constructions and artistic manifestations.

-One of the most outstanding buildings is the Palace, which has corridors and underground galleries and enclosures, its construction is attributed to King Pakal, was raised at different times for its architectural complexity.
+One of the most outstanding buildings is the Palace, which has corridors and underground galleries and enclosures, its construction is attributed to King Pakal, which was raised at different times for its architectural complexity.

 In the temple of the inscriptions is the sarcophagus of Pakal, which is closed to the public to avoid its deterioration, the temple of the red queen is in the same place.